-These are the types of issues that slip through the cracks in a Quality Risk management program.
+These are the types of issues that slip through the cracks in a Quality Risk management software.
 The FDA provides the Q9 guidance, derived from the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use, better known as ICH, to the life sciences sector to identify, control and monitor the risks in all stages of product development.
 It is designed to ensure the product is safe and effective for the end consumer.
 Q9 outlines risk strategies, skills and tools to manage operational risks including the need for risk communication.

 The core risk tools in the Q9 include Failure Mode and Effects Analysis (FMEA), Hazard Analysis Critical Control Point (HACCP) and Hazard and Operability (HAZOP) studies, among others.
 These are the best qualitative risk techniques that have been used in other industries over the past few decades to help identify operational risks in almost every product development and manufacturing stage.
 The effectiveness of these methodologies is based on how well the risk studies are conducted and how that risk information is communicated with the various stakeholders inside and outside the company.

 To state the obvious, the safety and efficacy of the final product depends on the comprehensiveness of the risk identification, risk control and risk monitoring throughout the product development, manufacturing, distribution or end-of-life stages.
 Risk communication is the glue that links these pieces together and makes the Quality Risk Management system work.